 Scope of work is limited to key risk areas on a high level basis

-Comfort obtained is to serve both local stakeholders and ABG shareholders
+Comfort obtained is to serve both local stakeholders and Group shareholders

 Coverage is wider in terms of sampling, time taken to perform the audit, number of staff and level of details required to be covered.